shadygrove/demo_app/README.md

-# Ruby on Rails Tutorial: first application
+# Ruby on Rails Demo App

-This is the first application for the
+This is the demo application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).

+Last completed chapter: Chapter 2